bjrnbrn/pybeats/README.md

 new songs can be attached to songs.json: every first layer key defines a song

-   every song has the attributes {Tempo, Channels, Beat, Repeat, Tracks}:
+   every song has the attributes {Tempo, Channels, Beat, Repeat, Tracks}

       Tempo:      int       example 50, 120, no "
       Channels:   1 or 2    no "